-Students applying for the M.A. in Humanities program must complete a formal essay of no more than 500 words, discussing how this degree relates both to previous academic experience and to their occupational or personal goals, and identifying a proposed area of study within the program.
+Students applying for the M.A. in Humanities program must complete a formal essay of no more than 500 words, discussing how this degree relates to previous academic experience and occupational or personal goal, and identifying a proposed area of study within the program.
 Given the importance of written work in the humanities, the quality of the essay's content and structure carries considerable weight in determining admission to this program.
 Official transcripts from all institutions attended must be submitted.
-While the cumulative G.P.A. is a significant factor in the application review, a candidate's record of humanities courses will be closely examined.
+While the cumulative G.P.A. is a significant factor in the application review, a candidate's record in humanities courses will be closely examined.
 Some students may be required to provide additional information, such as a recommendation letter and/or a phone interview with the program director.

-For additional admission information, see Graduate Admission. (p.
-183)
+For additional admission information, see ${\it Graduate\ Admission}.$